On the equivalence of AQFTs and prefactorization algebras: Towards a spacetime-wise homotopical equivalence theorem

 \begin{rem} We would like to note that there exist also other sufficient, but not necessary, criteria to detect $\infty$-localizations, for instance the criterion in \cite[Appendix A.2]{Scheimbauer} which originated in the work of Ayala and Francis and the criterion in \cite[Proposition 4.2.18]{Harpaz} which is based on Lurie's concept of weak approximations of $\infty$-operads.
 These criteria are inconclusive for our example due to the same counterexamples we provided in the proof of Proposition \ref{prop:HinichCriterion}. \end{rem}

 \begin{rem} The problem of showing weak contractibility of the nerves of the homotopy fibers in Proposition \ref{prop:HinichCriterion} can be rephrased into the following equivalent lifting problems

 where $\mathbf{K}$ is any finite poset and the top horizontal arrow is any functor to the homotopy fiber.
 Note that the triangle does not have to commute strictly, but only up to finite zig-zags of natural transformations.
 One checks that these lifting problems can be solved for $n=0$, showing that all homotopy fibers $\big(\Fun\big([0],\tP_M^\otimes\big)^{W_M^\otimes}\big)_\Psi$ with $[n]=[0]$ are weakly contractible.
 For $n=1$, our preliminary investigations suggest that the corresponding lifting problem \eqref{eqn:liftingproblems} can be solved whenever the finite poset $\mathbf{K}\neq \varnothing$ is non-empty.
-This seems to indicate that our example is quite close to satisfying Hinich's refined criteria in \cite{HinichDKnew}.
 Our hope is that one can combine such partial lifting results with the conclusion of Theorem \ref{theo:equivalenceM}, which implies that the functor $(L_M\Phi_M)^\otimes : \tP_M^\otimes \to \O_M[W_M^{-1}]^\otimes$ is a localization of $1$-categories, to solve Open Problem \ref{open:openproblem}. \end{rem}